 Want to support UndocuLonghorns?
 Donate now.

-- Access to Free unlimited tutoring and printing with the Longhorn Center for Academic Excellence
+- Access to Free unlimited tutoring with the Longhorn Center for Academic Equity

 - Staff members serve as a liaison and resource on campus

-- Access to an easy-to-understand FAQ listing of university policies and application resources for prospective and admitted students
+- FAQ listing on our site of university policies and application resources for prospective and admitted students

 - We offer personal workshops and host socials for our current members